Skip to Content

 Wildlife

 There is very little wildlife in this park.
 Small numbers of olive baboon, Grant’s gazelle, greater kudu, black-backed jackal and spotted hyena are here, but you’d be lucky to spot any.
 Bird watching, though, is excellent.
-Thousands of flamingos feed and breed in Lake Abijatta and crater lake Chitu, flocks of pelicans can be seen on Lake Shalla, and many smaller migrant waders flood the park from November to March.
+Thousands of flamingos feed and breed in Lake Abijatta and crater lake Chitu, flocks of pelican can be seen on Lake Shalla, and many smaller migrant waders flood the park from November to March.

 Scenery

 More than half of the park’s surface area is covered by its lakes: Abijatta, Shalla and the 80m-deep crater lake Chitu.
 Grassland with the occasional acacia tree covers most of the land beyond the floodplains.
-For a magical experience, plan your visit for the late afternoon to see the sun setting over flocks of flamingos in Lake Abijatta.
+For a magical experience, plan your visit for the late afternoon to see the sun setting over flocks of flamingo in Lake Abijatta.

 Weather & Climate